seattleflu/documentation/deploying.md

 ## Steps for deployment:
 1. Merge code changes in [ID3C] or [ID3C-customizations] to each master branch, respectively.
+2. Run `pipenv update` in the `id3c-production` directory of your [backoffice] checkout.
+This will lock ID3C and our customizations at the latest state of their master branch on GitHub.
+Review, commit, and push the changes.

 ### Schema changes to the database
 > If you have no schema changes to deploy, you may skip this section.
-2. Deploy database schema changes via `sqitch` from your local machine.
+3. Deploy database schema changes via `sqitch` from your local machine.
    Run the following commands, replacing the curly-bracketed text with your specifications.

    First, check that the plan looks good.